 - Fairer: Levelling up and strengthening the region and UK.
-Being ready for HS2; enhancing quality of life; and integrating transport networks - Adapting to climate change.
-Contributing to achieving 'Net Zero' by 2050; ensuring resilient networks; and minimising the environmental impacts of new infrastructure - Stronger: Driving resilient economic growth.
+Being ready for HS2; enhancing quality of life; and integrating transport networks - Greener: Decarbonising transport and adapting to climate change.
+Contributing to achieving net zero by 2050; ensuring resilient networks; and minimising the environmental impacts of new infrastructure - Stronger: Driving resilient economic growth.
 Providing fast and reliable transport connections; and enabling population and employment growth